 As a primary school, the key question is transition rather than destinations in the sixth form sense.
 Cheshire East operates coordinated admissions for secondary transfer, and families will typically weigh travel time and transport routes alongside school type and availability.

 What Peover Superior can offer, based on the evidence available, is strong academic readiness for whichever route a family chooses.
-A 2024 profile with 100% reaching expected standards in reading, writing and mathematics suggests pupils are likely to move into Year 7 with secure fundamentals, and a high proportion working above age-related expectations.
+The current 2024-25 / 2025 profile has 80% reaching expected standards in reading, writing and mathematics, suggesting many pupils move into Year 7 with secure fundamentals, while 10% reach the higher standard across the combined measure.

 Admissions pressure is real, and it is easier to understand in the numbers.
 For the Reception entry route recorded here, 58 applications were made for 15 offers, a ratio of about 3.87 applications per place, and the route is recorded as oversubscribed.
 This is a small intake, so even modest changes in local birth cohorts can noticeably shift odds year to year.